Bird Club Home

 Trip and Meeting Participation Guidelines

-• For general trip information, to suggest a destination, or to volunteer as a trip leader, contact Field Trip Chair Sean McCandless by e-mail.
+- For general trip information, to suggest a destination, or to volunteer as a trip leader, contact either Sean McCandless or Ken Drier by e-mail.